A flock of dipping and darting doves flew into the field near Stonewall, heading toward Scott Davis.

 Buddy Davis and his sons had a great afternoon knocking down quite a few doves.
 My chosen stand was a prime landing zone, and the birds were coming in with their landing gear down by the time they got to me.
 I finished my limit with a couple of ring necks — non-native collared doves — added for good measure in a mere 30 minutes.
 While the hunt was limited to a few hunters, the shooting was red hot and almost everybody got their limit before the first hour was over.

 That the shooting was so good was no accident.

-For thousands of Mississippians, the fall hunting season begins with the opening day of dove season, usually the Saturday prior to Labor Day, which is Sept.
-2 this year.
+For thousands of Mississippians, the fall hunting season begins with the opening day of dove season, usually the Saturday prior to Labor Day.
 While many hunts are successful, most opening day hunts are social events centered featuring food and fellowship but the hunting leaves something to be desired.
 The days of just showing up and shooting doves at any field are few and far between now.

 Hunters, farmers and landowners must put in a lot of work and strategic planning like any good farmer does with their crops.
 Successful dove hunts just don’t happen, but rather they are a result of strategic planning with a lot of hard work and preparation.

 First and foremost you must have birds to shoot for a successful opening day hunt, and preseason preparation is imperative to attract doves.
 You can shoot clays all summer, but if you don’t have the doves, all the practice in the world won’t do you any good.